10 Stages of Grief & Strategies for Healing

 Stage 10: Acceptance and Moving Forward

-The terms “acceptance and moving forward” describe recognizing and advancing in spite of obstacles.
+The terms “acceptance and moving forward” describe the process of recognizing and advancing despite obstacles.
 Resilience, adaptability, and a resolute emphasis on personal development are frequently required when hopelessness starts to subside.

 What Are the 7 Stages of Grief?

-• During the first stage of mourning, known as shock and denial, the person finds it difficult to accept the loss.
-When someone loses their work, for example, they may carry on with their everyday activities as though they were still employed.
+• During the first stage of mourning, known as shock and denial, the person struggles to accept the loss.
+When someone loses their job, for example, they may continue with their everyday activities as though they were still employed.

 • Guilt and grief.
 When the reality of the loss sinks in, people may feel a great deal of guilt and grief.
 After losing a loved one, for instance, a person may feel guilty about not spending more time with them.